WangNianyi2001/trim/readme.md

 # trim

-This JavaScript package provides an enhanced substitude for `String.prototype.trim()`, which functions well in cases with multiple lines.
+This JavaScript package provides an enhanced substitution for `String.prototype.trim()`, which functions well in cases with multiple lines.

 # How to use it?